blen90/book-search-engine/README.md

 # Installation

-Visit the deployed app an search for your favorite books in the following link: https://polar-peak-76537.herokuapp.com/
+Visit the deployed app and search for your favorite books in the following link: https://polar-peak-76537.herokuapp.com/

 # Usage